Nutrients: the body’s building blocks…

 3. Digestive health: Dietary fiber supports gut bacteria, promotes regularity, and reduces colon cancer risk.

-Types of Carbohydrates
+Types of carbohydrates:

-Simple carbohydrates (sugars): Found in sweets, sodas, and refined grains, they digest quickly, causing blood sugar spikes.
+• Simple carbohydrates (sugars): Found in sweets, sodas, and refined grains, they digest quickly, causing blood sugar spikes.

-Complex carbohydrates (starches and fiber): Found in whole grains, legumes, and vegetables, they digest slowly, providing sustained energy and stable blood sugar.
+• Complex carbohydrates (starches and fiber): Found in whole grains, legumes, and vegetables, they digest slowly, providing sustained energy and stable blood sugar.

-The role of fiber
+The role of fiber:

-Soluble fiber: Slows digestion, stabilizes blood sugar, and lowers cholesterol.
+• Soluble fiber: Slows digestion, stabilizes blood sugar, and lowers cholesterol.

-Insoluble fiber: Adds bulk to stool and promotes regular bowel movements.
+• Insoluble fiber: Adds bulk to stool and promotes regular bowel movements.

 Choose whole, fiber-rich carbohydrates to maintain energy, stabilize metabolism, and support long-term health.

-Proteins: the building blocks of life
+Proteins: the building blocks of life.

-Protein’s Roles
+Protein’s roles.

-Immune system support: Proteins create antibodies to fight infections.
+• Immune system antibodies to fight infections.

-Why fats matter
+Why fats matter.

 1. Cellular health: Fats maintain cell membrane integrity and support signaling.